- Home Page

 The DDA is led by a 10-member Board of Trustees.
 The members are appointed by the City Manager, subject to approval by the City Council.
 The Authority’s primary role is the redevelopment of Cadillac's downtown area.
 In accordance with the state enabling legislation, a majority of the DDA board members shall have an “interest” in the DDA district, meaning they own a business or property, work or live within the DDA district.

-The DDA meets every month on the last Wednesday of the month at 7:30 AM in Conference Room 1 of the Cadillac Municipal Complex.
+The DDA meets every month on the last Wednesday of the month at 9:30 AM in Council Chambers of the Cadillac Municipal Complex.
 All meetings are open to the public.
 Past minutes of the DDA Board are available in the Archive Center.

 As required by recent State legislation (Michigan Public Act 57 of 2018) the Authority will hold two annual informational meetings.
 Informational meetings are meetings for the purpose of informing the public of the goals and direction of the authority, including projects to be undertaken in the coming year.
 They are not for the purpose of voting on policy, budgets or other operational matters.